 Summary:

-The city of Poland, Maine is home to 3 schools that serve students from elementary through high school, all part of the Regional School Unit 16 district.
-While the district as a whole is ranked 102 out of 177 in Maine and has a 2-star rating, some standout schools emerge from the data.
+The city of Poland, Maine is home to three schools that serve students from elementary through high school: Poland Regional High School, Poland Community School, and Bruce M Whittier Middle School.
+These schools are part of the Regional School Unit 16 district.

 Thank you for your feedback!